 - Audience insights – Paid ads can give you invaluable insights into the preferences of your audience.
 With techniques such as A/B testing, you can try different types of content, writing styles, targeting, and which performs better.
 For example, you can create video ads and static image ads with the same targeting and text, and see which one the given audience prefers.

 - Measurable – Another benefit of paid ads is that they are extremely measurable, and you always know how your campaign is performing and where it needs tweaks.

 - Targeting – As the targeting tools platforms like Facebook, YouTube, and Google come, it’s easy to make sure you are reaching the right people, who are already potentially interested in your offering and will be easier to attract.

-You don’t have to break the bank to have an ad placement promoting your brand.
+You don’t have to break the bank to have an ad or video placement promoting your brand.
 The good thing about digital platforms is that there is no fixed price for securing a spot on someone’s Facebook feed.
 Invest as much as you feel comfortable just to taste the waters.